tabular-io/iceberg-kafka-connect/README.md

 For example, if the `_cdc_op` field is set to `I` then the record is inserted, if `U` then it is upserted, and if `D` then it is deleted.
 This requires that the table be in Iceberg v2 format.
-The Iceberg identifier field(s) are used to identify a row, if that is not set for the table, then the `iceberg.tables.idColumns`configuration can be set instead.
+The Iceberg identifier field(s) are used to identify a row, if that is not set for the table, then the `iceberg.tables.id-columns`configuration can be set instead.
 CDC can be combined with multi-table fan-out.

 ### Create the destination table